Set up Notification Methods

 To do this, we will need to navigate to Configuration > Notification Methods.

-In the top corner, there will be the Add New Button.
-Click this to load the new New notification method window.
-As per the image below, we will need to populate this box with the appropriate information:
+In the top corner, click Add New to load the new New notification method window.
+As per the image below, you must populate this box with the appropriate information:

-Now we need to create a Notification Profiles for a User, so that they will be notified using this method.
+Next, create a Notification Profiles for a User, so that they will be notified using this method.
 To do this, navigate to Settings > Users And Roles and click on the User you wish to modify.
-Once on the User profile, click the button Notification Profiles then Add New.
+In the User’s profile, click the Notification Profiles > Add New button.

-Once loaded, we can now edit which notifications are sent to that User and using which Notification Method.
+Once loaded, you can now edit which notifications are sent to that User and using which Notification Method.

-We can also configure when we want notifications to be sent, and for what alerts.
-We may only want to know when a critical alert occurs or when a Host is down, but not when a service is flapping.
-A common use case for this sort of configuration is when defining an On-Call Engineer notification profile.
+Additionally, you can also configure when the notifications will be sent, and for what alerts.
+You may only want to know when a critical alert occurs or when a Host is down, but not when a service is flapping.
+A common use case for this sort of configuration is when defining an on-call engineer notification profile.

-So as above, we have configured it only to alert us on warning/critical alerts on services, and for only on Hosts which are down or unreachable.
-The notifications will only be engaged during “nonwork hours”, as specified in CONFIGURATION > TIME PERIODS (so the notification will only do the action during 6pm-8am, for example).
+As described above, it has been configured only to alert you on warning or critical alerts on services, and for only on Hosts which are down or unreachable.
+The notifications will only be engaged during “nonwork hours”, as specified in Configuration > Time Periods (so the notification will only do the action during 6:00PM - 8:00 AM, for example).